Choosing Between a Financial Advisor and a Financial Planner

 Comprehensive Life Planning

-Financial planners take a wider view of your finances.
+Financial planners take a wider view of your finances, using a holistic approach to integrate all aspects of your financial situation.
 They examine how every piece—retirement accounts, insurance coverage, estate documents, tax strategies, and business equity—fits together.
-Rather than focusing solely on investment returns, they build plans that align your money with major life milestones.
+Rather than focusing solely on investment returns, they build a comprehensive financial plan that aligns your money with both short-term needs and long-term goals, including major life changes such as marriage, starting a business, or retirement.
 This approach often includes analyzing your cash flow, managing debt, and coordinating with other professionals like attorneys and CPAs.

 Here’s how the roles break down: